-Your host will act as Mission Control.
-They will show the mission video at the beginning of the game and remain with your team throughout to provide hints when things come to a standstill and to answer any questions along the way.
+Your host acts as Mission Control.
+They’ll show the mission video at the beginning of the game and remain with your team throughout to provide hints when things come to a standstill and to answer any questions along the way.

-Your Game Guide will be in a physical escape room and is there to take action on behalf of your team.
-Team members will be able to ask their Game Guide to look left, right, up down, to get closer to certain objects, collect items to “stash” in their inventory, perform tasks, and more.
+Your Game Guide will be inside a physical escape room and is there to take action on behalf of your team.
+Team members will be able to ask their Game Guide to look left, right, up, and down to get closer to certain objects, collect items to “stash” in their inventory, perform tasks, and more.

 Each team member will be looking at two screens: One of their team and one of the host, game guide, and game dashboard.
 You will be able to view both screens on any computer monitor, but players are more than welcome to use two monitors if they have them!